Solutions

 Building DEI into your compensation philosophy

 Companies that are really serious about improving DEI through compensation know that it's not enough to consider it after the fact.
-Instead, the concepts of diversity, equity and inclusion need to be at the heart of all your compensation practices — which means they must be firmly embedded in your compensation philosophy
+Instead, the concepts of diversity, equity and inclusion need to be at the heart of all your compensation practices — which means they must be firmly embedded in your compensation philosophy.

 This is the only way to ensure DEI runs through every compensation decision that happens in your organisation, instead of being an afterthought.
 If you’re putting together a compensation philosophy for the first time, it’s a good idea to consider how you can incorporate DEI right from the beginning.
 And if DEI is not yet a core part of your compensation philosophy, it could be time to reassess it.